Steel Mill: Early bands

-Three of the band's founding members, Bruce Springsteen, Vini Lopez and Vinnie Roslin met for the first time on April 22, 1966 at a battle of the bands competition at the Matawan-Keyport Roller Drome in Matawan, New Jersey.
+Three of the band's founding members, Bruce Springsteen, Vini Lopez, and Vinnie Roslin met for the first time on April 22, 1966 at a battle of the bands competition at the Matawan-Keyport Roller Drome in Matawan, New Jersey.
 Roslin was one of the judges while Springsteen and Lopez competed in the competition with their respective bands, The Castiles and Sonny & The Starfires.
 However, before coming together to form Steel Mill, both Springsteen and Lopez went on to play in other bands.
-Springsteen formed Earth with fellow Ocean County College students, John Graham (bass) and Michael Burke (drums).
+Springsteen formed Earth with fellow Ocean County College students John Graham (bass) and Michael Burke (drums).
 They would later be joined by another former Castile, Bob Alfano (organ).
 Lopez, meanwhile, played with the Downtown Tangiers Band, which also included Bill Chinnock, Danny Federici and Garry Tallent, and then in Moment of Truth with Tallent, Federici and Ricky DeSarno (guitars).

 Child

-In 1968 The Upstage Club was opened at 702 Cookman Avenue in Asbury Park, New Jersey.
+In 1968, The Upstage Club was opened at 702 Cookman Avenue in Asbury Park, New Jersey.
 The club would subsequently play a central role in the history of both Bruce Springsteen and the E Street Band and Southside Johnny & The Asbury Jukes.
 On February 14, 1969, Lopez, looking to recruit a guitarist for a new band, saw Springsteen play with Earth at the Italian American Mens Association Clubhouse in Long Branch, New Jersey.

-Then on February 21, Lopez, Springsteen, Federici and Roslin got together at the Upstage and formed a new band called Child.
-Shortly afterwards Carl "Tinker" West, a surfboard designer and concert promoter who originally came from California, became the band's manager.
+On February 21, Lopez, Springsteen, Federici, and Roslin got together at the Upstage and formed a new band called Child.
+Carl "Tinker" West, a surfboard designer and concert promoter originally from California, became the band's manager.

 From March 1969 on, Child played regularly at the Pandemonium in Wanamassa, New Jersey.
 On May 28 they opened for James Cotton at this venue.
-Child also played there on July 20, 1969, the night of the Apollo 11 first manned moon landing.
+Child also played there on July 20, 1969, the night of the Apollo 11 first crewed Moon landing.
 The club installed several TV monitors especially for the occasion.
 During the show the audience stopped watching the band and turned their attention to Neil Armstrong.
 As a result, the band fell out with the club management and never played there again.
 On November 1, 1969, the band played their last show using the name Child at Virginia Commonwealth University in Richmond, Virginia.

-Shortly afterwards they discovered that another band from Long Island, New York was also using the name and had just released an album under that name on Roulette Records.
+Shortly after, they discovered that another band from Long Island was also using the name and had just released an album under that name on Roulette Records.
 Roslin has stated that they were actually mistaken for the other Child during shows in Richmond, Virginia.